-In the Social Innovation Challenge, the Center for Peace and Commerce (CPC) promotes, guides, and supports student-driven ideas to launch or to contribute to existing social enterprises by for-profit, hybrid and nonprofit organizations, locally and abroad.
-In order to pioneer workable solutions to existing world problems both undergraduate and graduate students are invited to apply their creativity, skills, and knowledge in management and peace building.
+In the Social Innovation Challenge, the Center for Peace and Commerce (CPC) promotes, guides, and supports student-driven ideas to launch or to contribute to existing social enterprises by generating for-profit, hybrid and nonprofit organizations, locally and abroad.
+In order to pioneer workable solutions to existing world problems both undergraduate and graduate students are invited to apply their creativity, skills, and knowledge to business and peace building.

-The Social Innovation Challenge (SIC) is a bottom-up initiative in which the CPC acts as catalyst and mentor.
-It is a proactive endeavor that responds to students’ interests and call to action.
-With CPC support, students are responsible for developing working proposals for achieving the four Ps: People, Profit, Planet, and Peace.
-The experiential nature of the process will stimulate the connection between their creativity and the realities of implementation.
-They will be enmeshed in an organic learning/enterprising or learning/consulting process.
+The Social Innovation Challenge (SIC) is a catalyst for the call to action and responds to students’ interests.
+With CPC support, students are responsible for developing working proposals for building or refining social enterprises achieving the four Ps: People, Profit, Planet, and Peace.
+The experiential nature of the process stimulates the connection between creativity and the realities of implementation.

-Students will be asked to work with a mentor, who could be either faculty or a member of the CPC Executive Advisory Committee.
+Students will be asked to work with a mentor..
 See the mentorship page for more information.